 Poor old Helgafell is often a bit overlooked, as everyone flocks to its famous neighbour Eldfell.
 For a long time, Helgafell was the ruling volcano on Heimaey.
 The one that merged the chain of rocks to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.
 Until Eldfell turned up right next to it in 1973, and stole the show.

-The impressiveness of Eldfell is undeniable, but on some days it can be a bit of an ant-heap, with lots of people going up & down the tracks and circling around its crater all at the same time.
-Especially in high season and when there’s a cruise ship in the harbour.
+The impressiveness of Eldfell is undeniable.
+But on some days it can be a bit of an ant-heap, with lots of people going up & down the tracks and circling around its crater all at the same time.

 Sweeping view from the top, with Eldfell, the lava flow that came from it, and the remains of the fissure that erupted out of nowhere.